 Promote and protect human rights in the context of the three diseases; and

 Sustains the gains, mobilize resources – by increasing the sustainability of supported programs and attracting additional funding from current and new sources.

 The Strategy is the outcome of a process involving the development, testing and refinement of ideas throughout 2011, including through consultations with a diverse group of stakeholders.
-The consultations [ PDF - 397 KB ] included the 2011 Global Fund Partnership Forum in São Paulo, a workshop with past and current Technical Review Panel members and specially-convened meetings in Dakar, Bangkok, Johannesburg, Nairobi, Montreux and Geneva.
+The consultations [ PDF - 397 KBEnglish ] included the 2011 Global Fund Partnership Forum in São Paulo, a workshop with past and current Technical Review Panel members and specially-convened meetings in Dakar, Bangkok, Johannesburg, Nairobi, Montreux and Geneva.

 The Global Fund Secretariat will now commence planning for the implementation of the Strategy, engaging with partners as necessary.
 Implementation of some strategic actions is expected to begin rapidly, while others will require further planning or design work before they are ready to be launched.

 [PDF - 178 KB]

 Attachment 1 – Review of HIV/AIDS, tuberculosis and malaria landscape for the Global Fund Strategy 2012-2016